 Encountering With Care

-While navigating the city, one's individual journey can be characterized by spontaneity and improvisationencountering others; but effective encounters often arise due to specific circumstances.
+While navigating the city, one's individual journey can be characterized by spontaneity and improvisation: encountering others; but effective encounters often arise due to specific circumstances.
 The coexistence of multiple bodies and entities within a space is not accidental; encounters are “co-incidental” as Ahmed (2006, p.39) states, suggesting a happening that brings different things together; things that can happen at the same time, which affect how we encounter each other, and that encounter will shape other things.
 This was experienced in both workshops.
 In the Waaking workshop, bodies, unknown, and with different identities and capabilities shared the environment together.
 We (as participants) changed to a set of movement responses, constructed through self-expressions, gentle and respectful touches of space and bodies, curiously experimenting the spatial affordances, spaces between bodies, proximities, and making the next move.
 The navigation process was carefully led to other bodies, constantly checking if encounters are agreed by both bodies, which is a common practice among dance practitioners.
 Such encounters left traces in the space and in our memories which we used as a new language to communicate about mobility in the city.

 ‘what if, alongside sustainability, engineering, and heritage consultants, embodied movement specialists join design teams as consultants at an early stage?’